 The High School believes in, supports and resources an extensive system of continuing professional development and all teachers and non-teaching staff participate in it throughout their careers.
 The School has developed an Appraisal Scheme for teaching staff.
 Each member of staff has a Line Manager with whom they have Professional Review or appraisal meetings for their individual personal development.
-In this case, the Head of Department is the Line Manager.
+In this case, a member of the Academic side of SMT will be the Line Manager.